 The UGA Career Outcomes Initiative

-The purpose of the Career Outcomes Initiative is to provide insight into the employment or continuing education status for University of Georgia graduates (Bachelors, Masters, and Doctorate) within an average of 6 months of their graduation date.
+The purpose of the Career Outcomes Initiative is to provide insight into the employment or continuing education status for University of Georgia graduates (Bachelors, Masters, Doctorate, and Professional Students) within an average of 6 months of their graduation date.
 Additionally, the data provides detailed employment information, salary statistics, and graduate school information.
-These statistical reports constitute the only centralized employment data collection for The University of Georgia and are used by current students, employers, departments, and other stakeholders.
+These statistical reports constitute the only centralized employment data collection for University of Georgia and are used by current students, employers, departments, and other stakeholders.
 Data from our survey is published in the UGA Fact Book and reported to various organizations that rank colleges, such as US News and World Report.
-Finally, the Career Outcomes Initiative provides graduates with an opportunity to recognize UGA Faculty and Staff who have greatly influenced their career path or decision making.
+Finally, the Career Outcomes Initiative provides graduates with an opportunity to recognize UGA faculty and staff who have greatly influenced their career path or decision making.

 - The Office of Institutional Research provides the data to external ranking organizations, such as US News, Businessweek, etc.